 The FTSE EPRA/Nareit Developed Index is a free float-adjusted market capitalization- weighted index that is designed to measure the performance of listed real estate companies and real estate investment trusts (REITs) in developed markets.
 Net total return indexes reinvest dividends after the deduction of withholding taxes, using (for international indexes) a tax rate applicable to non-resident institutional investors who do not benefit from double taxation treaties.
 Data about the performance of this index are prepared or obtained by the Manager and include reinvestment of all dividends and capital gain distributions.
 The Fund may invest in many securities not included in the above-described index.

-The hypothetical analysis assumes an initial investment of $10,000 made on December 30, 2014, the inception date of the Fund's Institutional share class.
-This analysis assumes the reinvestment of all income dividends and other distributions, if any.
+The hypothetical analysis above assumes the reinvestment of all income dividends and other distributions, if any.
 The analysis does not reflect the effect of taxes that would be paid on Fund distributions.
 The analysis is based on past performance and does not indicate future results.
 Given the potential fluctuation of the Fund's Net Asset Value (NAV), the hypothetical market value may be less than the hypothetical initial investment at any point during the time period considered.
-The above analysis also does not compare the Fund's relative performance to the Fund's prospectus benchmark, FTSE EPRA/Nareit Developed Index (Net).
-Please see annualized performance table.

 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
 Neuberger Berman is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
 Investment decisions and the appropriateness of this material should be made based on an investor's individual objectives and circumstances and in consultation with his or her advisors.
 Accordingly, “retail” retirement investors are not the intended recipient of this material as they are expected to engage the services of an advisor in evaluating this material for any investment decision.
 If your understanding is different, we ask that you inform us immediately.